JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 ```
 ![](/images/plots/vowel_plots_1/plot24.png)

 Okay, so that has the effect of filling them all in black.
-We don't want that.
-Let's make them all a bit transparent by adding the `alpha = 0.2` argument.
-The range of values for `alpha` is from 0 to 1, with 1 being completely opaque and 0 being invisible.
-An `alpha` level of `0.2` means that it takes 5 (0.1 = 1/*5*) overlapping ellipses to become completely opaque.
-In other words it's only shaded in 20%.
+That's probably not what we had in mind.
+Let's make them all a bit transparent by adding the `alpha = 0.2` argument as a part of `stat_ellipse`.

 ```r
 ggplot(my_vowels, aes(x = F2, y = F1, color = vowel, label = vowel)) +